shrikanth95/Air-Quality-Modeling/AQM_Functions_Summary.md

 }
 ```

-Computes the master data frame from the early September data-set and stores it in a .csv file where *x* = *τ* × 60 to avoid re-computation.
+Computes the master data frame from the early Sepetember dataset and stores it in a .csv file where *x* = *τ* × 60 to avoid recomputation.

 -   Input: Averaging time *τ*
 -   Output: Data frame